zzawook/ip/docs/README.md

 ## How to install

 Download the JAR from the [GitHub Repo](https://github.com/zzawook/ip).
+Navigate to 'Releases' tab at the right and download the latest version of JAR.

 ## Features